Hallucinations, Delusions and Misperceptions

 If they have poor eyesight, make sure they have an up to date appointment with an optician (and a hearing test also) for a check-up.
 Maybe suggest moving into a different room, declutter the space and change the lighting as sometimes shadows, dark rooms and patterns can cause misperceptions.

 Sometimes your loved one may communicate an idea that is false which may appear bizarre and may sometimes be paranoid such as believing that family members are stealing from them.
 This is a fixed belief and can be very upsetting for family members/friends.
 Try not to take this personally, avoid challenging the belief or trying to reason, because what is felt is a true reality for your loved one.
-Once again offer reassurance and try to distract from the delusion, as mentioned above.
+Once again offer reassurance and try to distract from the delusion, You could say something like “shall we go and find your purse/billfold/wallet together?”
+Using the words “shall we” and “together” helps the person feel that you are working with them and not against.

-People can be mistaken for other members in the family such as a son may be perceived as his father.
+People can be mistaken for other members of the family such as a son may be perceived as his father.
 There may be times when you may want to attempt to bring your loved one back to your reality and sometimes earlier on in the condition it may be possible.
-But be aware and avoid confrontation and upsetting them.
+But be aware it is best to avoid confrontation and upsetting them.
 As the condition progresses it may be better to let it go and not correct them.

 Try and stay in the moment, your loved one needs to feel that they are safe and cared for.
 Following these approaches, however difficult and upsetting it can be, will help you too.
-If you struggle with this, I would suggest talking to your doctor about getting some counselling to help you and to point you in the direction of local support groups and Alzheimer’s Society/Association.
+If you struggle with this, I would suggest talking to your doctor about getting some counselling to help you and to point you in the direction of local support groups and dementia charities.
 See friends and family and try not to isolate yourself.
-If you are getting good support, you are in a better position to care for your loved one.
+If you are getting good support, you are in a better position to care for your loved one and yourself too.

-If these hallucinations and/or delusions continue over time or if they involve a number of senses it is important that you consult your doctor as they may also be caused by other physical complaints such as infections, pain or even side effects to some medication.
+If these hallucinations and/or delusions continue over time or if they involve a number of senses it is important that you consult your doctor as they may also be caused by other physical complaints such as infections, pain, delirium or even side effects to some medication.

 For more help and support read Chapter 10 Altered States: Hallucinations, Delusions and Misperceptions, Try new approaches to avoid distress in Finding the Light in Dementia, a Guide for Families, Friends and Caregivers